dwuiem/task-tracker-app/README.md

 Now this project is still under active development.
 Please check back regularly for updates.

 ## Introduction
 This project is a TCP/IP application written in C++ using the Boost.Asio library.
-App is designed to provide effective task tracking between remote users for network working.
+App is designed to provide effective networking task tracking between remote users.

 ## Features
 - **Asynchronous I/O operations** using Boost.Asio.